 Access to the Data Center housing the CA platform requires two-factor authentication-the individual must have his or her access card, and the doors to the room are equipped with biometric access control authenticators.
-The doors are programmed to require that the same access card be used to exit the room (anti-passback control).
-The security guard's office is located adjacent to the data center, and the security guard makes rounds to check on the security of the data center at least every half hour.
+The doors are programmed to require that the same access card be used to exit the room.
+In other words, the card holder must use his card to exit the Data Center in order to use the card again to re-enter the Data Center.
+The security guard's office is located adjacent to the Data Center door, and the security guard makes rounds to check on the security of the Data Center at least every half hour.